verycunning/testhugo/content/home/index.md

     content:
       slides:
       - title: Tabbre’s mission is to solve the climate crisis and help end global poverty
-        content: Find out how we are doing this ....
+        content: Find out how we're doing this...
         align: center
         background:
           image: